ls-cat-org/lscat-image-server/README.md

 ---------------------------

 In this project all programming and initialization errors are considered fatal.
-Either @c assert is called or a mesage is printed to stderr and @c exit(-1) is called.
+Either `assert` is called or a mesage is printed to stderr and `exit(-1)` is called.

 Non-programming errors always result in a error being sent back to the user via ZMQ and perhaps a message being printed to stderr.